 You shouldn't keep your job search to just one job board.
 Widen your reach and look in a variety of places.
 You never know when an opportunity will arise or where it will come from.
 Consider using any or all of these resources to look for job openings:

-- Personal Contacts: Talk to family members, friends, career centers, professional colleagues, etc. about finding a job.
-Remember, one of the most popular ways employers have of filling a position is to hire someone who was recommended by a trusted friend or associate.
+- Personal contacts: Talk to family members, friends, career centers, professional colleagues, etc., about finding a job.
+Remember: One of the most common ways employers have of filling a position is to hire someone who was recommended by a trusted friend or associate.

-- The Internet: There are numerous online resources for job seekers today, and it can be difficult to know where to start.
-Search engines like Google can be a great research tool to begin with.
-Create a list of companies you are interested in and search their websites to learn about positions available and whether or not the company is a good fit.
-You should also search job board sites such as Indeed and Glassdoor.
-Most job board sites allow you to post your resume or portfolio and set up automated job searches.
-They can also email you positions that fit your set criteria, saving you time and extra effort.
+- We also recommend searching job board sites such as Indeed and Glassdoor.
+Most of these platforms will allow you to post your resume or portfolio and set up automated job searches.
+They can also email you job alerts that list positions that fit your set criteria, saving you time and extra effort.

-- Employment or Staffing Agencies: Agencies can be a valuable resource for job seekers.
+- Employment or staffing agencies: Agencies are a valuable resource for job seekers.
 Staffing professionals often have inside knowledge on specific industries and may know about available positions before the general public.
-They can also help you in the negotiation stages to help you get the salary you deserve.
+They can also guide you through interview processes and help you in the negotiation stages to help you get the salary you deserve.

 4. Practice your interview skills

-As job hunting is not an everyday task for most people, even the most self-assured candidate can get a little rusty.
+Since job hunting is not an everyday task for most people, even the most self-assured and experienced candidate can get a little rusty.
 Before you go into a job interview, consider doing a practice run with a friend.
-This will alleviate any performance anxiety during the real interview and will allow you to fine-tune your presentation and build confidence.
-After a job interview, jot down any questions that were particularly difficult for you or moments during the interview when you felt yourself falter.
-Awareness and practice will make you an adept and poised interviewee in no time.
+This can alleviate any performance anxiety during the real interview, allow you to fine-tune your presentation and, ultimately, build confidence.
+After a job interview, jot down any questions that were particularly difficult for you.
+This level of awareness and practice can help make you an adept and poised interviewee.

 5. Stay positive

 Many job seekers approach their search with a great deal of trepidation.
 They resent the loss of control in their lives and become easily frustrated by the smallest setbacks.
-Try to look at the job search as an opportunity to discover what you truly want to do and to further refine your options.
-It takes persistence and patience, and the job market is constantly changing.
-Sometimes jobs are scarce; sometimes they are plentiful...and an employer who isn't hiring today may be hiring tomorrow.
+Try to look at the job search as an opportunity to discover what you truly want to do, define what your career goals are and to further refine your options.
+It takes persistence and patience as the job market is constantly changing.
+Sometimes jobs are scarce; sometimes they are plentiful.
+An employer who isn't hiring today may be hiring tomorrow.
+Stay optimistic!